UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/RPM.md

   - Retrieve program requirements
   - Generate timetable

+- Calendar customization features:
+  - Add, update, delete personal events from user's personal calendar
   - Customize the personal calendar with colour-coding
   - Overlay course options over the user's current calendar

 - Email notification
 - Timetable comparison, exportation and sharing

-These features will be developed in future sprints.
+Due to conflicts with other assignments and midterm test, our team did not have enough time to develop these features.
+They will be developed in future sprints.

 ### 2.3 Bug Fixes
 None